DIY Summer Learning Workbooks

 I love sending my kids to school knowing that they won’t feel unnecessary disappointment in themselves for forgetting things over the summer.
 If they are learning things for the second time around while they are at school, it will stick with them better.
 Or, if it was a concept they didn’t understand completely with me, their teacher may be able to explain it in a way that they more fully understand.
 Win, win!

-Do you teach your kids over the summer?
+How do you teach your kids over the summer?